yudizhangzyd/ISU-StatGen/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 +++

-**We are interested in mathematics and computating with application on biology.**
+**We are interested in mathematics and computating with application to biology.**

-We are going to meet on Wednesdays at 3:10 pm this semester (Spring 2020) in 401 Carver Hall.
+We meet on Wednesdays at 3:10 pm this semester (Spring 2020) in 401 Carver Hall.